ShVerni/AirBeamLogger/README.md

 #### Date and Time Stamp
 If this is enabled, the data logger will synchronize  the Raspberry Pi's clock to your computer's clock whenever you click the `Start Data Logger` button in the web interface.
 It will then include the date and time stamp with every data point.
 If this mode is disabled, the data logger will include with each data point how many minutes have passed since starting the data logger.
 The time stamp mode is great for a couple of days, but the clock can tend to drift over time.
 To keep the clock accurate over longer peiods of time, see the next section.
 #### NTP Time Sync
 When enabled along with Date and Time Stamp mode, this mode will synchronize the Raspberry Pi's clock using NTP whenever the data logger is started and once every 24-hours thereafter.
 This requires that you've configured either a WPA or WPA-Enterprise network in the [Configure the Access Point](#configure-the-access-point) section.
-This will also mean that data logger takes an additional minute or so to start up.
+This will also mean that the data logger takes an additional minute or so to start up.

 ## Materials
 For this project you will need the following items: